bucs110FALL22/portfolio-rpanchmia22/README.md

 # CS110 Fall `22 Portfolio Repository

 Welcome to CS 110.
 I look forward to working with you this semester.
-This is your porfolio for the semester.
+This is your portfolio for the semester.
 All your work, besides the final project, will go into here.
 When you complete an assignment, you will make a commit and submit the commit hash to Brightspace.

 ## Course Materials